KeenRivals/userChrome.css/README.md

 * Subscribe to page
 * Bookmarks toolbar

+## Hide Bookmark Toolbar Text

+Show only icons on the bookmark toolbar.

 # Installation

 Create a ``chrome`` folder in your [profile folder](http://kb.mozillazine.org/Profile_folder) and copy ``userChrome.css`` into it.
 For more information, see [userChrome.css on the MozillaZine Knowledge Base](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes).